-Many organizations have planted scholarships for Georgia to grow juicy funding opportunities in the "Peach State."
-America's eighth most populous state attracts college students with its Southern charm, warm climate, scrumptious cuisine, and historic landmarks like the Margaret Mitchell House.
-Since the University of Georgia become the nation's first state-chartered school in 1785, higher education has blossomed with 95 colleges.
+Many organizations have planted scholarships for Georgia Universities and Colleges online or in person to grow juicy funding opportunities in the “Peach State.”
+America’s eighth most populous state attracts college students with its Southern charm, warm climate, scrumptious cuisine, and historic landmarks like the Margaret Mitchell House.
+Since the University of Georgia become the nation’s first state-chartered school in 1785, higher education has blossomed with 95 colleges.
 Agnes Scott College, Spelman College, Georgia Southern University, Mercer University, and the Georgia Institute of Technology are just a few top-notch options available.
-In fact, Emory University is presently deemed the United States' 20th best university overall by the U.S. News.
+In fact, Emory University is presently deemed the United States’ 20th best university overall by the U.S. News.
 Find sweet deals for your chosen school with the following 15 scholarships for Georgians.

 1. AWS Foundation: Airgas – Jerry Baker Scholarship

 The American Welding Society (AWS) Foundation funds the Airgas – Jerry Baker Scholarship to award $2,500 each year.
 It’s named after the United States’ largest distributor of industrial products and the former President of Kentucky Airgas.
 High school graduates aged 18 and older from Alabama, Georgia, and Florida can apply before February 15th.
 Having AWS student membership isn’t requisite.